erickarascon/erickarascon.github.io/_pages/work-in-progress.md

 4. Prospect Theory and Reference Points in Civic Education Campaigns: Cross-national Experimental Evidence (with Steve Finkel, Anja Neundorf and Aykut Öztürk).

 5. Eliciting Probalities in the Field: Beads vs Sliders (with Lorenzo Estepa, Diego Jorrat and Victor Orozco).

+6. Mobilizing for Democracy Under Authoritarianism: The Power of Social Media Advertisement (with Steven Finkel, Anja Neundorf and Aykut Öztürk)